Llŷn Peninsula: Welsh language

-Until at least the 1960s a number of Welsh monoglots still lived in the Llŷn Peninsula.
+Until at least the 1960s, a number of Welsh monoglots still lived in the Llŷn Peninsula.
 However, before 2001 there had been a decline in Welsh speakers in Gwynedd, which includes the Llŷn Peninsula.
 According to the 2001 census the number of Welsh speakers in Wales increased for the first time in over 100 years, with 20.5 per cent of a population of over 2.9 million claiming fluency in Welsh.
-The 2001 Census also showed that 73.1% of the population of Llŷn could speak Welsh.
+The 2001 Census also showed that 73.1 per cent of the population of Llŷn could speak Welsh.
 Additionally, 28 per cent of the population of Wales claimed to understand Welsh.
 However, the number of Welsh speakers declined in Gwynedd from 72.1 per cent in 1991 to 68.7 per cent in 2001.
-By 2003, however, a survey of schools showed that just over 94 per cent of children between the ages of 3 and 15 were able to speak Welsh, making Llŷn one of the foremost heartlands of the language, although, as in the rest of north west Wales, many people are concerned that the influx of English speakers is damaging the standing of Welsh and threatening its future as a living community language in the area.
+By 2003, however, a survey of schools showed that just over 94 per cent of children between the ages of 3 and 15 were able to speak Welsh, making Llŷn one of the foremost heartlands of the language, although, as in the rest of North West Wales, many people are concerned that the influx of English speakers is damaging the standing of Welsh and threatening its future as a living community language in the area.
 The Welsh Language and Heritage Centre of Nant Gwrtheyrn is situated on the north coast.

 Tân yn Llŷn 1936

 Concern for the Welsh language was ignited in 1936 when the United Kingdom government settled on establishing a bombing school at Penyberth on the peninsula.
 The events surrounding the protest became known as Tân yn Llŷn (Fire in Llŷn).
 The government had settled on Llŷn as the site for its new bombing school after similar locations in Northumberland and Dorset were met with protests.
 However, British Prime Minister Stanley Baldwin refused to hear the case against the bombing school in Wales, despite a deputation representing half a million Welsh protesters.
 Protest against the bombing school was summed up by Saunders Lewis when he wrote that the British government was intent upon turning one of the "essential homes of Welsh culture, idiom, and literature" into a place for promoting a barbaric method of warfare.
 On 8 September 1936 the bombing school building was set on fire by Saunders Lewis, Lewis Valentine and D. J. Williams, who immediately gave themselves up to the police and claimed responsibility.
-The jury at the trial at Caernarfon, who were sympathetic to their cause, purposefully returned a 'no verdict'.
-The Judiciary ordered a re-trial and the case was sent to the Old Bailey in London.
+The trial at Caernarfon failed to agree on a verdict and the case was sent to the Old Bailey in London.
 The "Three" were sentenced to nine months imprisonment in Wormwood Scrubs, and on their release they were greeted as heroes by 15,000 people at a pavilion in Caernarfon.
-The re-trial was controversial due to the denial of jury by peers and is still viewed as a legal system biased against the Welsh.